bertmelis/VitoWiFi/README.md

 **WARNING: This code compiles and works**
 **However, this is only a testing release**

-**This library is asynchronous**
+**This library is non-blocking**
-This means that the use of blocking code is not supported.
-On the upside, this library itself is non blocking.
+This also means that the use of blocking code is not supported.
 Since we're talking serial @4800 baud, we would be wasting precious processing time while reading and writing to the optolink.
-Furthermore this library is useable in other async frameworks such as the marvellous <a href="https://github.com/marvinroger/homie-esp8266">Homie for ESP8266</a> framework.
+Furthermore this library is useable in async frameworks such as the marvellous <a href="https://github.com/marvinroger/homie-esp8266">Homie for ESP8266</a> framework.

 ## Prerequisites